Pradeep20056/RAG-PDF-CHAT-SYSTEM/README.md

 - Vector embedding generation using sentence transformers
 - Support for large PDF documents

-### 💬 **AI Chat Interface**
+### 💬 **Enhanced AI Chat Interface**
-- RAG-powered question answering about PDF content
-- Real-time chat with AI assistant
-- Source attribution for answers
+- **Gemini Integration**: Powered by Google's Gemini models for intelligent, conversational responses
+- **Friendly AI Assistant**: Chat with a warm, helpful AI that responds like a friend
+- **🎤 Voice Input**: Speak your questions using your microphone - just click and talk!
+- **🔊 Voice Output**: AI responses are automatically spoken back to you
+- **PDF Text Display**: View extracted PDF content in a scrollable text area for reference
+- **Copy Functionality**: Copy AI responses and PDF text with one click
+- **Conversation Memory**: AI remembers context from previous messages for better interactions
+- **Source Attribution**: See exactly which pages your answers come from
-- Fallback to vector similarity search when OpenAI is unavailable
+- **Smart Fallback**: Automatic fallback to similarity search if Gemini is unavailable

 ### 🎨 **Interactive Whiteboard**
 - Drawing tools (pen, shapes, text)